 Research

+I study how animals survive extreme environments and how students make sense of the human body.
 By studying organisms that have evolved to survive in conditions that challenge human physiology or cause damage to human tissues, we can better understand how to treat and prevent these diseases in humans.
+I’m also interested in how students engage with anatomy in and out of the classroom, with a focus on accessibility, engagement, and how people learn.

 My Research

-My research program is a continuation of my doctoral dissertation in collaboration with my PhD advisor Dr. Jason Podrabsky from Portland State University.
+My research program has two main branches.
+The first is a continuation of my doctoral dissertation, conducted in collaboration with my Ph.D. advisor Dr. Jason Podrabsky at Portland State University.
 My dissertation focused on the physiological mechanisms that allow for vertebrate survival during exposures to anoxia and dehydration.
-Specifically, I investigated the neurotransmitter γ-aminobutyric acid (GABA) and its role in survival of embryos of the annual killifish, Austrofundulus limnaeus, during bouts of no oxygen and no water.
+Specifically, I investigated the neurotransmitter γ-aminobutyric acid (GABA) and its role in the survival of embryos of the annual killifish, Austrofundulus limnaeus, during bouts of no oxygen and no water.
 I believe that nature, through evolution, has already solved many problems that cause or contribute to human diseases.
-By studying organisms that have evolved to survive in conditions that challenge human physiology or cause damage to human tissues, we can better understand how to treat and prevent these diseases in humans.
+By studying organisms that have evolved to survive in conditions that challenge human physiology or damage human tissues, we can better understand how to treat and prevent these diseases in humans.
 Due to COVID-19, my dissertation defense was conducted remotely via Zoom in 2020.
 Although I was not able to interact and celebrate with people in person, a remote defense enabled my family, friends, and colleagues from across the world to attend or watch a recording of my PhD defense.

 My Publications